rudrikasharma15/financial-advisory-bot/README.md

 *   **Learn Cutting-Edge FinTech:** Work with LSTM models, real-time market data, and conversational AI.
 *   **Build Your Portfolio:** Contribute to a production-ready financial platform used by real users.
-*   **GSSoC '25 Friendly:** Designed specifically to welcome new contributors and open-source enthusiasts.
+*   **Open source '25 Friendly:** Designed specifically to welcome new contributors and open-source enthusiasts.

 ### Quick Start Guide